HTTPArchive/almanac.httparchive.org/src/content/en/2025/privacy.md

 The web is the primary interface for digital services, making it a significant source of data as billions of users interact with these systems daily.
 Consequently, website tracking – the practice of collecting data about visitors – has become a fundamental component of the modern web ecosystem.
 The motivations for this data collection vary widely, ranging from improving application performance and functionality to enabling targeted advertising and marketing analytics.

-However, the scale of this data collection raises significant privacy concerns, making it a widely discussed topic in [technical](https://www.w3.org/TR/tracking-compliance/) and [political spheres](https://eur-lex.europa.eu/eli/reg/2016/679/oj/eng), and a major area of [ongoing research](https://pulse-of-cybersecurity.com/topics?sortBy=total-papers&sortOrder=desc&page=1&pageSize=21&search=web&topic=Web+Tracking+and+Browser+Fingerprinting&conferences=%5B%5D).
+However, the scale of this data collection raises significant privacy concerns, making it a widely discussed topic in <a hreflang="en" href="https://www.w3.org/TR/tracking-compliance/">technical</a> and <a hreflang="en" href="https://eur-lex.europa.eu/eli/reg/2016/679/oj/eng">political spheres</a>, and a major area of <a hreflang="en" href="https://pulse-of-cybersecurity.com/topics?sortBy=total-papers&sortOrder=desc&page=1&pageSize=21&search=web&topic=Web+Tracking+and+Browser+Fingerprinting&conferences=%5B%5D">ongoing research</a>.
 While developers utilize various technologies to track users, such as HTTP cookies and browser fingerprinting, there is a corresponding rise in privacy measures.
 These include browser-based restrictions, regulatory compliance tools, and privacy-enhancing extensions.

 In this chapter, we provide a technical overview of the state of web privacy.
 We analyze the adoption of common tracking mechanisms and examine the prevalence of measures designed to prevent tracking, offering a data-driven look at the current landscape of user data collection.